marcussacana/AtelierManager/Readme.md

 # AtelierManager
 A tool that can translate the .ebm files from some Atelier Games

+# GustFontEditor
+A tool that are able to modify the font from some gust games.
+Tested with Atelier Firis

 ### Unpacker/Repacker
 A tool to unpack/repack the game files can be found at: https://github.com/VitaSmith/gust_tools